rust-lang/rust/src/doc/rustc-dev-guide/src/backend/monomorph.md

 }
 ```

-The monomorphisation collector will give you a list of `[main, banana,
+The monomorphization collector will give you a list of `[main, banana,
 peach::<u64>]`.
 These are the functions that will have machine code generated
 for them.
 Collector will also add things like statics to that list.